wang-q/genomes/groups/Fungi.md

 ### Model organisms

-There is only one model genome in Fungi, Saccharomyces cerevisiae S288C
+There is one true model organism in Fungi, Saccharomyces cerevisiae S288C

 ```shell
 cd ~/data/Fungi/summary